electron/i18n/content/current/de-DE/docs/tutorial/multithreading.md

 # Multithreading

-Mit [Web Workers](https://developer.mozilla.org/en/docs/Web/API/Web_Workers_API/Using_web_workers) ist es möglich, JavaScript in OS-Level Threads auszuführen.
+With [Web Workers][web-workers], it is possible to run JavaScript in OS-level threads.

 ## Multithreaded Node.js